epfl-ada/ada-2021-project-hivemind/README.md

 <!-- ABSTRACT -->
 <h2 id="abstract"> :pencil: Abstract</h2>

 Every year, natural disasters happen and often take many lives.
 After such events, the pages of newspapers are full of quotes from people expressing regret for the unfortunate event.
 These events often remain in people's memory for a lifetime.
 What influences how long these events will be talked about?
-In this research project, our goal is to explore how much is said about the biggest earthquakes after they have occurred and what factors influence this.
-We will look for answers in the [Quotebank](https://github.com/epfl-dlab/Quotebank) 2008-2020 quotes on disasters taken from the [international disasters database](https://public.emdat.be/data) combined with world development indicators from the [World Data Bank](https://databank.worldbank.org/source/world-development-indicators).
-To simplify disaster quote detection, we will further look into classifying the quotes by whether they talk about a disaster or not.
+In this research project, our goal is to detect whether a quote is about these tragedic events.
+As a result of this, we explore how much is said about the biggest earthquakes after they have occurred and what factors influence this.
+We will look for answers in the [Quotebank](https://github.com/epfl-dlab/Quotebank) 2008-2020 quotes.

 <h2 id="research-questions"> :electron: Research questions</h2>